Lartzmanuel/advice-generator-app-main/README.md

 ### What I learned

-I learnt to to use API's using async/await and fetch
+I learnt to use API's using async/await and fetch

 ## Author